Former Uvalde school police chief Pete Arredondo arrested 2 years after Robb Elementary School shooting

 "As we have done and continue to do, we extend our sincerest sympathies to all who lost loved ones," Uvalde CISD said.
 "Our hearts go out to everyone affected by this challenging situation."

-The alleged indictments reported by the Express-News come over two years after a teenage gunman killed 19 students and two teachers at Robb Elementary.
+The indictments come more than two years after a teenage gunman killed 19 students and two teachers at Robb Elementary.
 Law enforcement officers killed the gunman in a classroom after waiting more than an hour to confront him, which was heavily criticized in the wake of the shooting.
 Arredondo was fired in 2022, three months to the day of the shooting.

+The indictment alleges that Arredondo failed to respond to the shooting appropriately, including ordering officers to evacuate the wing of the school where the massacre took place and failing to determine if a classroom door was locked.
+The indictment also alleges that Arredondo did not deliver children to a designated emergency care provider.

-Rizo called Arredondo's arrest a step in the right direction, hopeful more indictments will follow.
+Rizo called Arredondo's arrest a step in the right direction, and hoped more indictments will follow.

 "It's obvious what he did was wrong.
 It's obvious that he could've saved a lot of lives, but sitting there and looking for keys on a keychain for a long time.
 It's just unacceptable," said Rizo.
 "I'm surprised that a lot of other officers weren't charged.
 I'm disappointed in that but I am happy to see that there is finally judgment coming."